Yawijibaya

 The Yawijibaya, also written Jaudjibaia, are an Aboriginal Australian people of the Kimberley region of northern Western Australia.
-Along with the Unggarranggu people, they are the traditional owners of Buccaneer Archipelago, off Derby, together known as the Mayala group for native title purposes.
+Along with the Unggarranggu people, they are the traditional owners of the Buccaneer Archipelago, off Derby, together known as the Mayala group for native title purposes.
 Yawijibaya country includes Yawajaba Island and the surrounding Montgomery Reef.

 History

 The missionary and expert on the Worrorra, J. R. B. Love maintained that the Yawijibaya were being completely assimilated into the Worrorra people by the 1930s, as a clan of the latter's Atpalar moiety.
 Valda Blundell recorded that in the early 1970s there was still one very old Yawijibaya man from the Montgomery group resident at the Lombidina mission.

 Country

 Yawijibaya country, altogether a little less than 50 mi2, was confined to the Montgomery Islands, the surrounding Montgomery Reef, and the islands in the southern area of Collier Bay.
 The main island (called Montgomery Island by Europeans) in the group was called Jawutjap /Yawijib(a))/Yawajaba.

 The Yawijibaya and Unggarranggu peoples are the traditional owners of Buccaneer Archipelago, together known as the Mayala group for native title purposes.